Braunstetter/menu-bundle/README.md

 }
 ```

+The base path for images is just the `templates` folder of your application.
+But since this value will just be passed
+into the [Twig source function](https://twig.symfony.com/doc/2.x/functions/source.html) you can also use an alias
+like `@my_bundle/images/svg/thunder.svg`.

 Inside your twig templates you can print the menu by using the `menu()` function and passing it the kebab_cased class
 name.